 From the Mountains to the Sea

 “We are very lucky in Lesvos to have a combination of both mountains and beach riding and it’s not very often you get both!”
 Rita explains to us as we begin our ride.
-She also takes us through some adorable villages for lunch “with a view” and we are truly blown away by just how cute this Greek Island is.
+She also takes us through some adorable villages for lunch “with a view”.
+Meanwhile we are truly blown away by just how cute this Greek Island is.
 (Seriously cute enough to pinch its cheeks!)
 “We are very proud of our castle, here in Molyvos so I use it as a point of reference during the ride to know what direction we are going: away from the castle, towards the castle,” she laughs.

 I see her point.
 The castle is pretty hard to miss and can be seen from nearly everywhere.
 Not to mention the way it’s lit up in the evening with the city lights twinkling below…it’s a pretty spectacular sight to see while riding your horse through the landscape.

 “One of the best things about riding here is that at most horse stables you’re so far away from a town or civilization and although that is great for a few days, it’s SO nice to be so close to the village.
 You can ride in the morning and sit in a cafe for lunch and on your free day you can even take a day trip and head over to Turkey and see ancient Troy or go shopping in the bazaar.”
 You can actually see Turkey on the other side of the sea and it’s the first time I’ve heard that you can actually visit ancient Troy by boat from a Greek Island.
 Why have I never been here before?!